 Mailed payments will be accepted for the amount due on the date of the postmark.
 Note that a postal meter date is not acceptable proof of posting.
 Property tax due dates are set by statute and the Office of Sheriff has no authority to negotiate deadlines or offer extensions.

-Bills not paid by April 17th become delinquent and are transferred to the Fayette County Clerk for collection.
+Bills not paid by April 17, 2023 become delinquent with a penalty of 21% and are transferred to the Fayette County Clerk for collection.
 Additional costs, fees, and interest are added after this date and the bills may be subject to sale to a third-party.

 How do I pay a tax bill at Republic Bank?

 Payments may be taken to any Lexington Republic Bank location lobby until January 31st.
 If paying at Republic Bank, the taxpayer must present the tax bill coupon along with his or her payment.